KESTKR1987/code_louisville_python2/README.md

     c.
 Matplotlib
     d.
 Scikit-learn
 # Jupyter Notebook
   In the main home page, click on the Jupyter Notebook or Lab tab.
-Go to the folder name and copy the notebook code.
+Create a new folder and paste the notebook code.
 This will run your file.